Rust 04. Ownership, Borrowing, and Lifetimes

 Interpretation / Opinion

-clone,&T, and&mut Talready resolves a large part of the borrow-checker confusion. - Interpretation: lifetimes are less about measuring time and more about describing valid reference ranges to the compiler.
+clone; if only reading is needed, use&T; if mutation is needed, use&mut T. - Interpretation: lifetimes are less about measuring time and more about describing valid reference ranges to the compiler.

 Limits and Exceptions